Blunt trauma: Blunt cranial trauma

-Traumatic brain injury
+Traumatic brain injury (TBI)

 Traumatic brain injury (TBI) is a significant cause of morbidity and mortality and is most commonly caused by falls, motor vehicle crashes, sports- and work-related injuries, and assaults.
 It is the most common cause of death in patients under the age of 25.
 TBI is graded from mild to severe, with greater severity correlating with increased morbidity and mortality.

-Most patients with more severe traumatic brain injury have of a combination of intracranial injuries, which can include diffuse axonal injury, cerebral contusions, and intracranial bleeding, including subarachnoid hemorrhage, subdural hematoma, epidural hematoma, and intraparenchymal hemorrhage.
-The recovery of brain function following a traumatic injury is highly variable and depends upon the specific intracranial injuries that occur, however there is significant correlation between the severity of the initial insult as well as the level of neurologic function during the initial assessment and the level of lasting neurologic deficits.
-Initial treatment may be targeted at reducing the intracranial pressure if there is concern for swelling or bleeding within this skull, which may require surgery such as a hemicraniectomy, in which part of the skull is removed.
+Most patients with more severe traumatic brain injury have a combination of intracranial injuries, which can include diffuse axonal injury, cerebral contusions, and intracranial bleeding, including subarachnoid hemorrhage, subdural hematoma, epidural hematoma, and intraparenchymal hemorrhage.
+The recovery of brain function following a traumatic injury is highly variable and depends upon the specific intracranial injuries that occur.
+However, there is a significant correlation between the severity of the initial insult as well as the level of neurologic function during the initial assessment and the level of lasting neurologic deficits.
+Initial treatment may be targeted at reducing the intracranial pressure if there is concern for swelling or bleeding within the skull.
+This may require surgery, such as a hemicraniectomy, in which part of the skull is removed.

 Blunt trauma to extremities

 Injury to extremities (like arms, legs, hands, feet) is extremely common.
 Falls are the most common etiology, making up as much as 30% of upper and 60% of lower extremity injuries.
 The most common mechanism for solely upper extremity injuries is machine operation or tool use.
-Work related accidents and vehicle crashes are also common causes.
+Work-related accidents and vehicle crashes are also common causes.
 The injured extremity is examined for four major functional components which include soft tissues, nerves, vessels, and bones.
 Vessels are examined for expanding hematoma, bruit, distal pulse exam, and signs/symptoms of ischemia, essentially asking, "Does blood seem to be getting through the injured area in a way that enough is getting to the parts past the injury?"
 When it is not obvious that the answer is "yes", an injured extremity index or ankle-brachial index may be used to help guide whether further evaluation with computed tomography arteriography.
 This uses a special scanner and a substance that makes it easier to examine the vessels in finer detail than what the human hand can feel or the human eye can see.
 Soft tissue damage can lead to rhabdomyolysis (a rapid breakdown of injured muscle that can overwhelm the kidneys) or may potentially develop compartment syndrome (when pressure builds up in muscle compartments damages the nerves and vessels in the same compartment).
-Bones are evaluated with plain film x-ray or computed tomography if deformity (misshapen), bruising, or joint laxity (looser or more flexible than usual) are observed.
-Neurologic evaluation involves testing of the major nerve functions of the axillary, radial, and median nerves in the upper extremity as well as the femoral, sciatic, deep peroneal, and tibial nerves in the lower extremity.
-Surgical treatment may be necessary depending on the extent of injury and involved structures, but many are managed nonoperatively.
+Bones are evaluated with plain film X-ray or computed tomography if deformity (misshapen), bruising, or joint laxity (looser or more flexible than usual) are observed.
+Neurologic evaluation involves testing the major nerve functions of the axillary, radial, and median nerves in the upper extremity as well as the femoral, sciatic, deep peroneal, and tibial nerves in the lower extremity.
+Depending on the extent of injury and involved structures, surgical treatment may be necessary, but many are managed nonoperatively.